 In certain cases, defendants in criminal matters can be ordered to undergo an evaluation of their mental state by a psychiatrist, psychologist, or social worker in order to establish a clearer understanding of the thought processes that led to situations like violation of a protection order, stalking behaviors, and related conduct.

 The defendant will pay for the examination as part of the court costs applied to the criminal case.
-Under the statute for the evaluation of mental condition of defendant, the mental health professional tasked with the evaluation can even request info from family members and others in your household if they feel they need it, though those people are not obligated to provide anything.
-In complex criminal cases where mental state is considered a factor, it's important that you work with the most experienced Cleveland family crimes lawyers you can find.
+Under the statute for the evaluation of the mental condition of the defendant, the mental health professional tasked with the evaluation can even request info from family members and others in your household if they feel they need it.
+However, those people are not obligated to provide anything.
+In complex criminal cases where mental state is considered a factor, you must work with the most experienced Cleveland family crimes lawyers you can find.